Using Sedative Music in Treating My Anxiety and Panic

 While I make no scientific claims for my Liquid Mind music, in my own experience, this slow, sedative music can be a useful and reliable tool to assist in deep relaxation, and can support healing from anxiety disorder.

 Chuck Wilds experience as a songwriter, composer, sound designer and synthesist spans three decades, including writing over 125 songs and compositions used in dozens of television shows, several films, and many albums for other artists.
 Liquid Mind VII: Reflection won the Coalition of Visionary Resources Award for Best Meditation/Healing Music album of 2005.
-A Myndstream recording artist, Mr. Wild makes his home in Los Angeles, California.
+A Chuck Wild records artist, Mr. Wild makes his home in Los Angeles, California.

 Note: This article is based on the experience and opinions of the author, and is in no way a substitute for consulting appropriate medical practitioners. ©2005-2021 Chuck Wild, Los Angeles, CA, USA